"Using the power of Mathemagic, you can multiply power, subtract hope, and cube-root the dreams of man himself."

 - Witches in Soul Eater use "calculation magic" to make their spells more effective.

-- It's revealed in the supplementary manga of Magical Girl Lyrical Nanoha that constructing the Instant Runes needed for magic in that setting requires a very good grasp of math.
+- It's revealed in the supplementary manga of Lyrical Nanoha that constructing the Instant Runes needed for magic in that setting requires a very good grasp of math.
 In fact, one of the reasons why Nanoha and Fate are such powerful mages is because they're both math geniuses.

 - The reality warping abilities of human interfaces in Haruhi Suzumiya seem to work like this.